<?xml version="1.0" encoding="UTF-8"?>

 <image:image>

-<image:title>Meet Audrey - Innovative Leadership</image:title>
+<image:title>About Audrey - Innovative Leadership</image:title>

 <image:caption>After her clerkship ended in D.C., Audrey returned home to serve the public as a public defender, representing Montanans charged with crimes who could not afford lawyers.
 It was then that she experienced the cyclical patterns found in many crimes and began to identify the powerful tools of drug court, mental health programs, and re-entry support that went beyond incarceration to break destructive cycles within offenders’ lives, when appropriate.
 Seventeen years ago, Audrey deepened her commitment to Gallatin County by starting her own law firm, growing her business to include 5 attorneys with cases in criminal defense, divorce, child custody, child abuse and neglect, business law, and immigration.
 Her skill in leading teams in innovative ways led to Cromwell Law named by the community as Gallatin’s Greatest law firm in 2021.
 Prior to being elected Gallatin County Attorney, Audrey served the community as a Judge, pro tem, in both Justice Court and Municipal Court.
 As an attorney, Audrey has cultivated good working relationships with the County’s public officials, nonprofits, businesses, Montana State University, and the public.
-Audrey loves living, working, and raising a family in Gallatin County with her husband, Charlie, their 12-year-old son, and their 2-year-old spaniel.
+Audrey has made Gallatin County her home for more than 15 years, raising her family with her husband, Charlie.
 While in private practice, she was voted Gallatin Greatest attorney 2021.</image:caption>

 </image:image>